Estimation-Aware Trajectory Optimization with Set-Valued Measurement Uncertainties: Observability metric for discrete time output-tubes

 \begin{defn} The system Eq. (\ref{Eq:sys1})-(\ref{Eq:sys2}) with set-valued outputs defined in Eq. (\ref{Eq:ellipse}) is \textit{observability-regular} if Assumption \ref{as:eigs} holds and the system is \textit{finite horizon weakly observable}. \end{defn}

-We will now state the main theorem for the observability measure. \begin{thm} Given a system with a finitely observable state $\bar{x}_0$, the lower bound on the degree of observability is a concave function with respect to the state sequence $x_{0:T}$ if the output maps are \textit{observability-regular}. \end{thm} Proof: Given $x_0$ and an observability-regular uncertainty mapping, we can compute the lower bound on the degree of observability as given by Eq. (\ref{Eq:Obs_lb2}).
-Here $\Lambda$, and consequently $L(\bar{x})$, are convex.
-Thus Eq. (\ref{Eq:Obs_lb2}) is a summation of concave functions and as such, concave. $\square$

-Note that we structured the above proof on the condition that the uncertainty map is convex with respect to the state or has an upper-bounding envelope that is convex.
+The main theorem for the observability measure is stated as follows: \begin{thm} Given a system with a finitely observable state $\bar{\bm x}_0$, the lower bound on the degree of observability is a concave function with respect to the state sequence $\bm x_{0:T}$ if the output map is \textit{observability-regular}. \end{thm} Proof: Given $\bm x_0$ and an observability-regular uncertainty map, one can compute the lower bound on the degree of observability as given by Eq. (\ref{Eq:Obs_lb2}).
+Here $\Lambda$, and consequently $L(\bar{\bm x})$, are convex.
+Thus, Eq. (\ref{Eq:Obs_lb2}) is a summation of concave functions and, as such, concave. \\ Note that this proof is structured on the condition that the uncertainty map is convex with respect to the state or has an upper-bounding envelope that is convex.
+Now, one can use this metric as a cost function in an optimal trajectory design problem.
+One notes that it is in fact the lower bound Eq. (\ref{Eq:Obs_lb2}) that will be used in the guidance objective that, when maximized, improves the observability of the trajectory.
+Since the T1 term is constant within the trust region, maximizing the degree of observability with respect to the trajectory, only increases the tube separation by optimizing over the convex function $\Lambda$.
+For the optimization problem, max function in Eq. (\ref{Eq:Obs_lb2}), can be substituted out and objective for maximizing observability can be written as,